 “Several lawmakers mentioned that they were hearing from UI students’ parents about the ways the tuition freeze is making paying for college easier this year,” says Undergraduate Student Body Vice President Jack Cumming.

 Student leaders and legislators also discussed keeping students in the state after they graduate.

-“Our plan involves building a pipeline that will link Iowa students with in-state job opportunities,” says Ben Gillig, the graduate and professional student body president at UI.
+“Our plan involves building student to teacher pathways that will link Iowa students with in-state job opportunities,” says Ben Gillig, the graduate and professional student body president at UI.

-The UI has already begun building this pipeline by connecting students with Iowa professional associations.
+The UI has already begun building these pathways by connecting students with Iowa professional associations.

 “We need to be more explicit about asking Iowa students to remain in the state once they graduate,” says Gillig, “but we also need to provide them the resources and incentives to do so.”

 Student leaders asked legislators to expand the Iowa jobs database already in place for teaching positions to include professions such as medicine, law, pharmacy, dentistry, engineering, and others.